Kong/developer.konghq.com/app/_how-tos/restart-kong-gateway-container.md

 ## Restart a {{site.base_gateway}} Docker container

-To restart a {{site.base_gateway}} container without killing the container run `kong reload` from within the container.
+To restart a {{site.base_gateway}} container without killing the container, run `kong reload` from within the container.